mitmedialab/Consent-HackDay/README.md

 # Followup Event

-* We will followup with more refined work at the [May 24, 2018 Media Lab GDPR Sunrise Eve Event](https://mitmedialab.github.io/GDPR-Customer-Cookie)
+* We will followup with more refined work at the May 24th MIT GDPR Consent Cookie follow up event

 # Repo with Customer Cookie Prototype